LuisaGroup/LuisaCompute/README.md

 ### Backends, Context, Devices and Resources<a name="devices-and-resources"/>

-LuisaCompute currently supports 5 backends:
+LuisaCompute currently supports 4 backends:
 - CUDA
 - DirectX
 - Metal
-- ISPC
 - LLVM

 More backends might be added in the future.
 A device backend is implemented as a plug-in, which follows the `luisa-compute-backend-<name>` naming convention and is placed under `<build-folder>/bin`.